jexxa-projects/Jexxa/tutorials/BookStoreJ/README.md

 In case you would like to use AspectJ together with pattern language of DDD we recommend project [AddendJ](https://addendj.jexxa.io/).

 In the following you see the implementation of class `ISBN13` without an implementation of equals and hashcode.
-These methods are weaved into the source code during compile time.
+These methods are woven into the source code during compile time.

 ```java
 @ValueObject